 Swimming was not an ‘in’ thing during the Victorian and much of the Edwardian eras.
 Most people could not swim (including sailors) and what passed as a swimming suit for women was more like an anchor than something one would wear when venturing into the ocean.
 Annette Kellerman changed that.

-The Kellerman bathing suit is credited as a … ‘symbol and fact of new freedom for women.’
-She designed and manufactured the Kellerman bathing suit to a wide market.
+The Kellerman bathing suit is credited as a … ‘symbol and fact of a new freedom for women.’
+She went on to design and manufactured the Kellerman bathing suit to a wide market.
 She felt its acceptance was her greatest achievement as it celebrated the natural form of women and made a statement that the “unadorned body was beautiful in itself, to be boldly displayed and admired.”
 (Australia.gov.au)

 6. She influenced 1920s fashion.